 Over the past few years we’ve seen quite a few airlines add the A350 to their fleet, and it has been popular with both airlines and passengers.
 The airplane is fuel efficient and can fly long distances, and as a passenger it’s also a joy to fly, thanks to the spacious and quiet cabin.

-Scandinavian Airlines (SAS) has eight A350-900s on order, and the first plane will be entering long haul service in January 2020.
+Scandinavian Airlines (SAS) has taken delivery of their first of eight Airbus A350-900s, and the plane will enter long haul service in January 2020.

-The airline will take delivery of the plane in late 2019, and will do some familiarization flights with it, so you can expect they’ll fly it regionally.
+The airline will shortly be doing some familiarization flights with the aircraft.
 Then as of January 28, 2020, SAS will fly the A350 daily between Copenhagen and Chicago, marking the plane’s official entrance into long haul service.

 The Chicago flight operates daily with the following schedule: